 - The countries in the East Asia Demonstration have been facing similar challenges in recent decades, associated with rapidly growing populations and changing diets (i.e. increasing meat consumption).
-Therefore, the work of the INMS community will benefit this region by providing a platform for exchanging knowledge/information on fundamental nitrogen processes, and policies to reduce nitrogen inputs and abate issues caused by excess nitrogen within the region.
+Therefore, the work of the INMS community is benefiting this region by providing a platform for exchanging knowledge/information on fundamental nitrogen processes, and policies to reduce nitrogen inputs and abate issues caused by excess nitrogen within the region.

-- The INMS project will improve understanding of the global/regional N cycle and investigate/test practices and management policies at the regional, national and local levels.
-A key aim of this work will be to reduce negative impacts of Nr on the ecosystems, environment and human health.
+- The INMS project is improving understanding of the global/regional N cycle and investigate/test practices and management policies at the regional, national and local levels.
+A key aim of this work is to reduce negative impacts of Nr on the ecosystems, environment and human health.
 As a region with excessive Nr and the largest Nr use worldwide, East Asia needs to be well informed on how to manage N. Implementation of N management strategies are needed that address negative effects of excess Nr whilst not impacting economic development.
-A demonstration activity, which delivers conclusions refining approaches to national/regional assessments and improves understanding of regional N cycle, will address these challenges and provide opportunities for East Asia.
+The demonstration activity, which delivers conclusion refining approaches to national/regional assessments and improves understanding of regional N cycle, is addressing these challenges and providing opportunities for East Asia.

-- To achieve these outputs, we have to design a common methodology for our regional demonstration to refine regional Nr assessments and improve understanding of the regional N cycle.
-This is important since a common methodology would insure that the results from different regions are comparable.
+- To achieve these outputs, we are designing a common methodology for our regional demonstration to refine regional Nr assessments and improve understanding of the regional N cycle.
+This is important since a common methodology will insure that the results from different regions are comparable.
 This is of course the basis of a global N assessment and global N management.
 First of all, we have to obtain good quality data on both human activities and N cycling parameters.
-This will require the examination of the N flows by source, sector and loss pathway, at different scales.
-To identify and quantify uncertainties further focused monitoring at a smaller scale maybe required.
+This requires the examination of the N flows by source, sector and loss pathway, at different scales.
+To identify and quantify uncertainties further focused monitoring at a smaller scale may be required.